 PASSED: test("first", 2, 3)

-Passing method as a parameter in @DataProvider annotated method
+Passing method as a parameter to @DataProvider annotated method

 We haven’t passed any parameter in the @DataProvider annotated method till now.
-We can pass a method instance containing the method information, like its name, and access it in the @DataProvider annotated method.
+It was like this –

 @DataProvider(name = "dataprovider_name")